danielpalen/quanser-rl-agents/README.md

 ```

 #### Quanser Robots
-Install the custom Quanser OpenAI gym environments by
+Install the custom OpenAI gym environments by
 following the installation instructions in the `quanser_robots` repository
 located at [https://git.ias.informatik.tu-darmstadt.de/quanser/clients](https://git.ias.informatik.tu-darmstadt.de/quanser/clients) \
 WARNING: It is important, that the conda environment is activated during the installation